paezha/University-AI-Panel/README.md

     that barely registers compared to venture capital investments in AI in 2020 alone.

-[^46]: As if any other signs of the scammy environment in which GenAI
+[^47]: As if any other signs were needed of the scammy environment in
-    tech thrives were needed, Berber (2024) also reports how Cognition, a startup that pivoted to AI from cryptocurrency, was receiving billionaire infusions of speculative money.
+    which GenAI tech thrives, Berber (2024) also reports how Cognition, a startup backed by Peter Thiel, pivoted to AI from cryptocurrency, after cryptocurrency went sour with the frauds at FTX.

+[^48]: Universities, instead of being innovators, have increasingly
+    become renters in the land of the platform economy (Komljenovic 2021).

-[^47]: Altman’s denials that OpenAI had not used Ms. Johansson’s voice
+[^49]: Altman’s denials that OpenAI had not used Ms. Johansson’s voice
     sounded hollow, after he
     [posted](https://x.com/sama/status/1790075827666796666) on social
     media the word “her” at the time the new version of ChatGPT was announced.

-[^48]: A group that author Charles Stross colorfully
+[^50]: A group that author Charles Stross colorfully
     [characterizes](https://www.antipope.org/charlie/blog-static/2024/04/the-radiant-future-of-1995.html)
     as “fascist-adjacent straight white males with an unadmitted political agenda”.
 This characterization is somewhat unfair: both